 Source: The Collected Works of Abraham Lincoln, edited by Roy P. Basler

-In honor of these men, the program was held February of 1926 and was later expanded to an entire month as late as 1976.
+In any event, in honor of these men, the program was held February of 1926 and was later expanded to an entire month as late as 1976.

 And that, my people, is how Black History Month (the brief version) came to be.

-In the age of information where it is apparently “cool to be conscious,” people aren’t as “woke” as they think they are.
-That said, if Black History Month is an opportunity for us to share knowledge and to introduce something to people at a time where they would for once pay any attention, then we should do it.
+In the age of information where it is “cool to be conscious,” people aren’t as “woke” as they think they are.
+That said, if Black History Month is an opportunity for us to share knowledge and to introduce something to people at a time where they would pay attention, then we should do it.
 It has nothing to do with “celebrating black history month” but spreading the truth.
-If Black History Month helps people to understand who they are because their minds are open now by all means, take advantage of it and stop complaining.
+If Black History Month helps people to understand who they are because their minds are open now, by all means, let us take advantage of it and stop complaining.
 Okay, so the month is short.
-That just means you better pack as much information into these 28 days as you can.
+That just means we better pack as much information into these 28 days as we can.

 *Steps off soapbox*